Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 *Maintaining CIA triad of our data in the **DBMS** is called Database security.*

-Database security can be implemented by with the help of **control approaches**
+Database security can be implemented by with the help of **control approaches**.
+These are:
+1.